kennethfreeflow/kennethlng.github.io/_pages/cv.md

 <caption>Jun 2018 - Nov 2018</caption>

-Developed [vCoder](/vcoder), an educational virtual reality game made with `Unity`.
-Constructed a modular, de-coupled game architecture using singletons and event-driven programming.
+- Developed [vCoder](/vcoder), an educational virtual reality game that teaches programming fundamentals using problem-solving objectives.
+Made with `Unity`.
+- Constructed a modular, de-coupled game architecture using singletons and event-driven programming.

-Won the 2018 Oculus Launch Pad Scholarship for innovation in design.
+- Won the 2018 Oculus Launch Pad Scholarship for innovation in design.

 ### Dissonance Entertainment